DamianStanger/node-service-host/readme.md

 To run the example service plugged into the real AWS SQS source just run ```npm start``` with no env config.
 The default source is the AWS SQS source.

+## Heartbeat
+There is a built in heartbeat that will by default log to the console every 30 seconds.
+This is configurable in that you can change the frequency of the heartbeat and also the destination that the heartbeat will send to, log, sns or sqs.
+### CRON
+### Destination
+#### Parameters

 ## Tests